 Moved blocks are typically used after importing existing infrastructure into Terraform to reorganize resources without destroying them.

-Moved blocks solve this problem by explicitly declaring the relationship between old and new resource addresses:
+Moved blocks fix that by spelling out the link between the old and new addresses:

 moved {